kapor00/gyro-spline/README.md

 ## Requirements

-- iOS 14.0 or later
+- iOS 26.0 or later (didn't test on older devices)
-- Xcode 14.0 or later
+- Xcode 26.0 or later
-- Swift 5.7 or later
 - A physical iOS device (motion sensors don't work in the simulator)

 ## Getting Started